 Academic excellence, professional achievement, and civic engagement: these are the cornerstones of the Goodnight Scholars Program.

 The Goodnight Scholars Program, funded by a gift from Dr. Jim and Ann Goodnight, began in 2008 with 25 scholars.
 Since that time, it has grown into a comprehensive student development program designed to develop scholars into leaders within the STEM and/or Education fields.

 The scholarship is targeted at middle income families from North Carolina and is limited to students studying in the STEM disciplines or affiliated Education majors.
 There are limited need-based resources for middle income families, and yet many still struggle to afford the growing costs of higher education.
 The value of the scholarship is $19,500 and is renewable for up to four years.

-Every programming initiative of the Goodnight Scholars Program is created with at least one of the following goals in mind:
+Every programming initiative of the Goodnight Scholars Program is created with at least one of the following objectives in mind: